OpenCCU/.github/profile/README.md

 ## Your flexible & cloud-free homematicIP® smart home solution

-Open source operating software for running your homematicIP® CCU smart home bridge on lightweight hardware like your own RaspberryPi, an eQ-3 CCU3 or on your own virtualization environments like ProxmoxVE.
+Open source operating software for running your homematicIP® CCU smart home bridge on lightweight hardware like your own RaspberryPi, an eQ-3 CCU3 or on your own virtualization environments like ProxmoxVE – or even directly as an Add-on within [Home Assistant](https://www.home-assistant.io/).
 Focuses on providing a cloud-free, lightweight but flexibile solution for running your homematicIP® under your own full control.
-Powered by large community of homematicIP® enthusiasts and DIY tinkerers.
+Powered by large community of homematicIP® enthusiasts and DIY smart home tinkerers.

 - [Get started](https://github.com/OpenCCU/OpenCCU/wiki)
 - [Discussion fora](https://github.com/orgs/OpenCCU/discussions)